Cannabis Legalization in Canada: Seeds have sprouted, but the branches are still bare

 The federal government will oversee the recreational cannabis regime, but which components and how?

 The Acts give the federal government significant powers to oversee and restrict activities related to cannabis, including licencing (and conditions on any licence), broad inspection powers, issuance of search warrants, recalling products, management and forfeiture orders.
 But the federal government will take charge only of the cultivation (and, eventually, production of cannabis-based products) quality control and (at least in part) taxation components of the regime, leaving the distribution and retail components primarily to provincial governments.
 And since no province has yet proposed any laws, there are lots of unknowns about the rest of the supply chain.
-However, it is clear that the current medical cannabis regime will stay intact: the new Acts adopt the Framework recommendation that the current medical cannabis regime continue as is, so the Access to Cannabis for Medical Purposes Regulations (ACMPRs) will continue as a parallel system (at least for the time being).
+However, it is clear that the current medical cannabis regime will stay intact: the new Acts adopt the Framework recommendation that the current medical cannabis regime continue as is, so the Access to Cannabis for Medical Purposes Regulations (ACMPRs) will continue as a parallel system (at least for the time being), and the law around health benefits plan coverage of medical cannabis and casualty insurance coverage of medical cannabis will continue to develop.
 The Acts do deem production licences and import and export permits issued under the ACMPRs before the Cannabis Act came into force to be a licence or permit issued under the Cannabis Act.